aiDAPTIV-Phison/aiDAPTIV-Training-Course/README.md

 ## 🤝 Contributing
 Feedback and improvements are welcome.
 Please open an issue or submit a pull request if you find bugs or have suggestions.

----

-## 📜 License
-This course material is licensed under the MIT License.
-You are free to use, modify, and share, but attribution is appreciated.